qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .........................

 To create a new GPX file, you need to load the GPS plugin first. :menuselection:`Plugins -->`
-|mActionShowPluginManager| :menuselection:`Plugin Manager...` opens the Plugin Manager Dialog.
+|showPluginManager| :menuselection:`Plugin Manager...` opens the Plugin Manager Dialog.
 Activate the |checkbox| :guilabel:`GPS Tools` checkbox.

 When this plugin is loaded, choose :menuselection:`New -->` |create_gpx|